The Forge Roblox Beginner Guide (2025) – How to Progress Fast & Avoid Early Mistakes

 2.4 Best Combat Race: Demon

-3. Weapons — How Damage Actually Works in The Forge
+3. Weapons — How Damage Works

 Weapons give you essences, used for runes, forging, and upgrades.